DavidSchobl/Image-Captioner/README.md

 You just click previous or next and edit captions.
 When .txt files already exist, it will load existent content (for eg. if you used BLIP to caption your images automatically)

+I wanted to make my life easier while training LoRAs or another checkpoint for Stable Diffusion, maybe someone will find this useful as well.

 It is easy to compile this app for win users using PyInstaller.

 Enjoy!